KrzysztofSzynalski/stm32_threadx/doc/theory_utility/threadx_basic stucture_flow.md

 ## Program start flow

 ThreadX is called from main.c over `MX_AZURE_RTOS_Init` function.
 Inside is called `tx_kernel_enter` which will initialize ThreadX and start it.
-Before ThreadX is started.
-The `tx_application_define` is called where used can allocate his memory, create taskts and other itesms from ThreadX.
+Before ThreadX is started, the `tx_application_define` is called where user can allocate his memory, create tasks and other items from ThreadX.
 After this function ends ThreadX is started.

 ![ThreadX init flow](./img/03.svg)